lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 This method process each animation frame, defined in the MD5 animation definition file, and returns a list of `AnimatedFrame` instances.
 The real work is done in the `processAnimationFrame` method.
 Let’s explain what this method will do.

-We first, iterate over the joints defined in the hierarchy section in the MD5 animation file.
+We first iterate over the joints defined in the hierarchy section in the MD5 animation file.

 ```java
 private static AnimatedFrame processAnimationFrame(MD5Model md5Model, MD5AnimModel animModel, MD5Frame frame, List<Matrix4f> invJointMatrices) {